-For parents and teachers who want another way to their kids to thrive, or for students who want to be better prepared for their classes, this free multiple intelligences test is an easy examination of how the mind works - and it only takes about five minutes to finish!
+For parents and teachers who want another way for their kids to thrive, or for students who want to be better prepared for their classes, this free multiple intelligences test is an easy examination of how the mind works — and it only takes about five minutes to finish!

 Using the Multiple Intelligences Test Printable

 To begin, click on the printable multiple intelligences test.
 It will open up in your browser as a PDF.
 Click on the printer icon to print the test.
 Follow these instructions to help download the PDF file printable.

 After you've printed the test, you can use it to determine where your children's strengths lie.
 Whether you're a parent, teacher, or a student who is curious about their learning style, this multiple intelligence test printable will help you identify a person's strongest intelligences.

 A multiple intelligence quiz for students can be a valuable resource to help children develop and learn to the best of their abilities.
 Teachers can even develop and use classroom activities designed for multiple intelligences.

 If you're giving this test to a student, explain that: